5 signs you have a fear of intimacy (and what to do about it)

 Learn what a fear of intimacy is, including the common signs, causes, and how to treat it.
 Plus, 10 mindful ways to achieve more intimacy in your relationships.

-Do you ever find yourself holding back emotionally or physically in relationships?
-You may not be able to put your finger on what exactly the hesitancy is or where it comes from, but you know you feel anxiety about getting too close or worry about being vulnerable.
+Do you ever find yourself holding back emotionally or physically in relationships and wonder if you have a fear of intimacy?
+You may not be able to put your finger on where the hesitancy comes from, but you know you feel anxiety about getting too close or worry about being vulnerable.
 Maybe you shy away from sharing your deepest, messiest feelings with your partner or cringe when a hug or intimate touch lingers for a little too long.

 If any of these sound familiar, you may have a fear of intimacy.
 While fearing closeness (while also desperately wanting closeness) can be confusing and frustrating, a fear of intimacy can also lead to feelings of loneliness or tension in relationships.
 Over time, this can make it tough to find the connection and understanding you crave from a committed partner and may also lead to self-sabotaging something great if you aren’t able to overcome your fear.
 But the good news is, there are ways to work through these feelings.
 Here’s what you need to know.